Effective Date: April 21, 2023

 When you donate from the AdBlock website, we collect and store all information, excluding the credit card number, given during the payment process.
 This includes IP address, unique ID, logging some of the button clicks (payment, download buttons) and user event logging.
 AdBlock does not handle or have access to full credit card numbers, bank account details or payment account login information.
 Each payment processor stores and uses the data you provide them differently.

-AdBlock uses both Stripe and PayPal as payment processors when you donate to AdBlock.
-To learn more about their data collection policies, please consult their respective privacy policies when using them.
+AdBlock uses Stripe, PayPal and Paddle as payment processors when you donate to AdBlock.
+To learn more about their data collection policies, please consult their respective privacy policies available here, here and here when using them.

 AdBlock uses Firebase Functions from Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA. to ingest and process log messages from the AdBlock extensions and the getadblock.com website.
 Log messages are not kept on Firebase Functions after processing.
 Firebase Functions keeps the requester's IP address and other networking information in its system logs for 30 days.